-In males, hair thinning tends to occur from the hairline to the back of the head.
+In males, hair thinning tends to occur from the hairline to the back of the head and resembles an “M” shape.
 In females, it tends to affect the crown of the head.

-Alopecia areata is a condition that causes hair loss in round patches on the scalp.
-It can also affect the eyebrows, beard, and other areas where hair is present.
+Alopecia areata causes hair loss in round patches on the scalp.
+It can also affect the eyebrows, beard, and other hair, as well as the nails.
+Around